-Regarding ‘Broken‘, the new five-track EP from Adelaide heavy outfit 23/19, I’ve had a couple people tell me that their latest release is a real step up for the South Australian four-piece.
+Regarding ‘Broken‘, the new five-track EP from Adelaide heavy outfit 23/19, I’ve had a few people tell me that this new release is a step up for the South Australian four-piece.
 And they would all be correct in saying that, in fact.
 For ‘Broken‘ is a step up from this group’s so-so 2017 single ‘Fatigue‘ and their forgettable 2016 demo.
-The only issue is that it’s still not all that great in the grand scheme of things, as ‘Broken‘ really is as bland and as meat and potatoes as it gets for hardcore and metalcore these days.
+The only issue is that it’s still not all that great in the grand scheme of things, as ‘Broken‘ really is as meat and potatoes as it gets for hardcore and metalcore these days.

 Look, if I was watching 23/19 play at Enigma Bar or some other small local venue and they played ‘Broken‘ material along, their aforementioned 2017 single and a song or two from that 2016 demo, I’d be bored to fucking tears.
-Sure, it’s heavy, but so is a useless bag of bricks too.
+Sure, it is heavy, but so is a bag of bricks too.

-Quite clearly from these five songs (four if we discount the EP’s one, phoned-in non-heavy track), these guys do know how to write a passable breakdown or two, they know how to deliver some solid grooves, and they know how to offer a decent enough chug-section.
-However, that seems to be the full extent of their songwriting abilities currently as it never progresses beyond that arguably one-dimensional plain.
-If there’s anything deeper, anything better and anything remotely more interesting than “hey, here’s some decent at best mosh parts you’ve probably heard from countless other bands” to be had from 23/19, than you sure as shit won’t find on it this EP.
+Quite clearly from these five songs (four if we discount the phoned-in non-heavy track), these guys do know how to write a passable breakdown or two; they do know how to deliver some solid grooves, and they do know how to offer a decent enough chug-section.
+However, that seems to be the full extent of their songwriting abilities currently, as it never progresses beyond that one-dimensional realm.
+If there’s anything deeper, anything better and anything remotely more interesting than “hey, here’s some decent at best mosh parts you’ve probably heard from countless other bands” to be had from 23/19, than you sure as shit won’t find it here.

-Lyrically, like the many bands 23/19 are trying to emulate, there’s some pretty dark and brooding stuff housed within this EP’s lyrical content.
+Lyrically, like the bands 23/19 are trying to emulate, there’s some pretty dark and brooding content housed within this EP’s lyricism.
 Which, of course, lends to the heaviness of the music.
-But, and while it’ll make me sound like a callous dick, it’s never that compelling to listen to, lyrics or otherwise.
-Whether it’s the emotional breaking points detailed in the EP’s title track, the self-loathing nature of ‘35th Floor‘, or that of being the victim of one toxic relationship in opener and Shawn Michaels referencing ‘Heartbreak Kid‘ as well as second song ‘Crucio‘, it’s never that deep an experience when you pawn over the lyrics.
-And that’s fine – some people will probably prefer that straight-up and none-pretentious approach to this bands lyric writing.
-But it does nothing to invest me personally any further into the actual music when I don’t ever feel anything about the emotions and thoughts being offered up here.
+But, and while this’ll make me sound like a callous dickhead, it’s never that compelling to listen to.
+Whether it’s the emotional breaking points detailed in the title track, the self-loathing nature of ‘35th Floor‘, or being the victim of one toxic relationship in the Shawn Michaels referencing ‘Heartbreak Kid‘ and ‘Crucio‘, it’s never that deep an experience.
+And that’s fine, as some people will probably prefer that straight-up and none-pretentious approach to this bands lyric writing.
+But it does nothing to invest me any further into the actual music when I don’t feel anything about the emotions and thoughts being offered.
 And I say that as a young man who hates himself more than anybody else ever could.

-Look, besides all of that, ‘Broken’ isn’t totally awful or a total write-off, it’s just offensively mediocre.
-Some would say that’s worse, though.
+Besides all of that, ‘Broken’ isn’t totally awful or a total write-off, it’s just offensively mediocre.
+Maybe some would say that’s worse, though?